-- Know all about CRI and CCT. - Have been doing lighting a while but could use a refresher. - Heard about them but always get confused. - Am new to lighting and would like to find out about CRI and CCT. - I thought we were going to learn how to make pizza in this class.
+- Know all about CRI and CCT. - Have been doing lighting a while but could use a refresher. - Heard about them but always get confused. - Are new to lighting and would like to find out about CRI and CCT.

 Color qualities of light